amytildazhang/AXEexamples/README.tex.md

 ```

-Alternatively, download and load/source the appropriate files, i.e. in R
+Alternatively, download and load/source the appropriate files, i.e. in R do:

 ```{r}
 for (file in list.files("R")) {